ygorcosta/wedeploy.com/ui/src/pages/tutorials/data-web/deploy.md

 With the API Client connected and our methods added, we now just need to deploy the project so we can start saving and fetching data.

-Within `tutorial-data-js` on your command line, add a git remote by running `git remote add wedeploy http://git.wedeploy.com/<your-project-name>.git`.
+Within `tutorial-data-web` on your command line, add a git remote by running `git remote add wedeploy http://git.wedeploy.com/<your-project-name>.git`.

 Then make a first commit.
 1. `git add .`